 Professor Grebogi did extensive research in the field of plasma physics before his work on the theory of dynamical systems.
 Professor Grebogi's research on chaotic dynamics combines analytical methods and techniques with extensive computer experiments utilizing state-of-the-art computational facilities.
 The objective of the research is to establish basic mathematical principles so that scientists and engineers can then apply these principles to understand and analyse the systems they are investigating in their own fields.
 Using this approach Professor Grebogi and his collaborators have obtained a number of important results e.g.: the establishment of "crises" as the fundamental process by which chaotic attractors undergo sudden changes as a system parameter varies; the mathematical theory and experimental verification of how transient chaos phenomena are likely to manifest themselves in practice; and the work on fractal basin boundaries that pointed out the important practical consequences of this type of boundary; the rigorous determination of how long actual trajectories of a chaotic process stay near a given numerical trajectory, i.e., the problem of shadowing.
 The current research focuses on systems biology, neurodynamics, methods to control chaos, the dynamics of spatio-temporal systems, active processes in chaotic flows, relativistic quantum dynamical systems, and nanosystems - including graphene and opto-mechanical systems.
 Professor Grebogi has also been arguing that, when analyzing systems which exhibit irregular behavior, modeling must be expanded to include algorithms which make use of measured time series.
 These ideas which include observation, analysis, and control of chaotic systems have been widely implemented by experimental scientists and engineers.

 In recognition of Professor Grebogi's scientific accomplishments, which amounted to over four hundred publications, and the delivery of over four hundred invited lectures at international conferences and at universities and other institutions, he received many awards, prizes, and other distinctions.
 Among them, he was recipient of multiple Doctor Honoris Causa Degrees from the University of Potsdam, Germany, and Le Havre University, France, Honorary Professorships at University of Aberdeen, Xi'an University of Technology, Lanzhou University, and Xi'an Jiaotong University, Toshiba Chair as a World-renowned Scholar from the Waseda University, Humboldt Senior Prize, Fullbright Fellowship, and University of Maryland Distinguished Research Faculty.
 He is a Fellow of The Royal Society of Edinburgh, Fellow of the Brazilian Academy of Sciences, Fellow of The World Academy of Sciences (TWAS/UNESCO), Fellow of the American Physical Society, and Fellow of the Institute of Physics (UK).
 He is a Non-executive External Scientific Director (Mitglied) of the Max-Planck-Society and was a Senior Fellow at the Freiburg Institute for Advanced Studies and an Adjunct Professor at Xi'an Jiaotong University.
-He has 21,000 citations from peer reviewed articles in indexed journals and h-index 67 (Thomson Reuters Web of Science) [Google Scholar: 31,000 citations, h-index 80].
+He was also awarded The Thomson Reuters Citation Laureate, for which The Scottish Parliament supported the Motion S5M-01678 "Aberdeen Academic Incuded in Citation Laureate".
+He has 21,000 citations from peer reviewed articles in indexed journals and h-index 69 (Thomson Reuters Web of Science) [Google Scholar: 32,000 citations, h-index 82].

 Dynamics of nonlinear and complex systems including chaotic dynamics, fractal geometry, systems biology, population dynamics, neurodynamics, fluid advection, relativistic quantum nonlinear dynamics, and nanosystems